pivotal/docs-tap/app-sso/service-operators/identity-providers.hbs.md

 - `bind.passwordRef` must be a secret with the entry `password`.
 That entry is the password to perform the bind.
 - `user.searchBase` is the branch of tree where the users are located at.
 Search is performed in nested entries.
 - `group` (optional) defaults to unset.
 It configures how LDAP groups are mapped to user roles in the `id_token` claims.
   If not set, the user has no roles.
-For more information about group to roles mapping, see the following section.
   - `group.roleAttriubte` selects which attribute of the group entry are mapped to a user role.
 If an attribute has multiple values, the first value is selected.
   - `group.search` (optional) toggles "Active Directory" search and uses recursive search to find groups for a given user.

 Verify the configuration by visiting the `AuthServer`'s issuer URI in your browser and log in with the username and password from LDAP.

-### Groups to roles mapping

 ### ActiveDirectory group search